mennymendoza/rubiks-cube-solver/README.md

 `example_cube.print_colors()`

+You can check the *fitness* of the cube using the calc_fit function.
+This function simply counts up how many squares are in the correct position and returns the value.
+This is useful for measuring how close your cube is to being solved.

+`fitness = example_cube.calc_fit()`

 ### Modifying the Cube

 To perform a rotation on your cube (meaning to rotate a piece of the cube to change the appearance), use the rotate function.
 It takes either a number between 0 - 17 or a string containing Rubik's Cube move notation as an argument.
 However, note that instead of using an apostrophe (such as in U'), the function actually expects -U. The - sign is used in place of the prime and should be in front of the symbol.
 Here is a link for a site that explains cube notation: http://www.rubiksplace.com/move-notations/